munificent/craftinginterpreters/book/methods-and-initializers.md

 ^code class-compiler-struct (1 before, 2 after)

-Right now we store only the class's name.
-We also keep a pointer to the ClassCompiler for the enclosing class, if any.
+Right now we store only a pointer to the ClassCompiler for the enclosing class, if any.
 Nesting a class declaration inside a method in some other class is an uncommon thing to do, but Lox supports it.
 Just like the Compiler struct, this means ClassCompiler forms a linked list from the current innermost class being compiled out through all of the enclosing classes.

 If we aren't inside any class declaration at all, the module variable `currentClass` is `NULL`.
 When the compiler begins compiling a class, it pushes